stel-dare/algorithmscripting/content/post/reverse-a-string.md

 function reverseString(string){
     // Define varriable to store reversed string let reverseString = '';
-    // A for loop that starts at the end of the string and loops to the beginning
+    // We want a for loop that starts at the end of the string and loops to the beginning
     // Our loop counter i=string.length-1 because this will makes us start at the end of the string
     // and move towards the beginning.
     for (let i=string.length-1; i>=0; i--) {